thisiseshan/music-gan/README.md

-# Pied-piper-2.0
+# Generate Music Using Generative Adversarial Network (GAN)
-This is a repo for AMOC 2019
+This repo includes all the code for generating new Music from existing Music.
+The Data used while training this network is not included.